 Software comparison: quote-to-cash and B2B eCommerce

-Here’s a high-level comparison chart of quote-to-cash and B2B eCommerce platform.
+Here’s a high-level comparison chart of the quote-to-cash and B2B eCommerce platforms.

 |Manages contracts, subscription billing and renewals||✓|